 If you like unusual landscapes the Bannockburn Sluicings near Cromwell are a rugged collection of cliffs, pinnacles, caves and gullies created by gold sluicing.
 At Stewart Town you’ll see the remains of a stone house, and an old orchard planted in the early 1900’s that still produces fruit.

 Take water and wear sturdy shoes, rabbits will keep you company as you walk the tracks through the ‘badlands’.
 (Allow two hours, walk information is included in the Walk Cromwell brochure along with Bendigo).

-Remains of a cottage and orchard … Read the rest
+Remains of a stone house and … Read the rest

 I gave up counting rabbits around Bendigo once I hit 50 – they were everywhere.
 I wasn’t surprised when I read that a pair of rabbits can potentially breed to 12 million in three years!

 Rabbits were released in the South Island in the 1850’s, by the late 1800’s they had stripped the land in some parts of Central Otago to such an extent that farms were abandoned.
 Methods to control the population included harvesting for meat and skins, a rabbit canning factory was opened in Cromwell in 1915, receiving 10,000 carcasses a day … Read the rest

 A town submerged by any means other than natural causes seems a remote possibility to us, but it was a reality in the old gold mining town of Cromwell.
 Cromwell’s original town centre was established in 1862, it was demolished in the late1980’s, and flooded in the early 1990’s to make way for Clyde Dam ….